 - Canatelo v.
 Avigilon (P.R.): Patent infringement suit related to video surveillance technology.

 - Meynard Designs v.
-Earth Products, Inc. (Mass.): Trademark infringement suit related to use of the mark “earth” on clothing.
+Earth Products, Inc. (D. Mass.): Trademark infringement suit related to use of the mark “earth” on clothing.

 - Hawk Technology v.
 Avigilon, Costco, Burlington Coat Factory, NBC Universal et al. (S.D.
 Fla., M.D.
 Fla.): Series of patent cases relating to video surveillance technology.